ARM-software/astc-encoder/README.md

     astcenc

-Invoking the tool with no arguments gives an extensive help message, including usage instructions, and details of all the available command line options.
+Invoking `astcenc -help` gives an extensive help message, including usage instructions and details of all available command line options.
 A summary of the main encoder options are shown below.

 ## Compressing an image